Vector-Valued Gossip over $w$-Holonomic Networks: Analysis and Proofs of Theorems

-Let $\pi^C_j$ be the set of indices labeling the rows/columns of the corresponding block matrix ${B^{jj}_C}$ up to relabeling through the matrix $P$.
-It then follows that we have a partition of the index set $\{1,\cdots,nm\}$ induced by $C$, denoted by $\pi^C$, precisely $\pi^C:=\{\{\pi^C_i\}_{i=0}^m\}$.
-As a matter of convention, we use the notation $\pi^C_0$ interchangeably with $\pi_{P_C}$ to refer to the largest index set among the sets that index the permutation submatrices in $P_C$.
-We will revisit the concept of the partition of the index set induced by a cycle in the next sub-section.
-We now aim to better understand irreducible principal blocks of the matrix $M_C$.
-Hence, without loss of generality, we can assume that $\bar{P}_C$ is irreducible (e.g., only the $B_{11}$ block is nontrivial).
+{Let $\pi^C_j$ be the set of indices labeling the rows/columns in matrix $B$ that forms the block matrix ${B^{jj}_C}$ after relabelling $P_C$ through the permutation matrix $P$.} It then follows that we have a partition of the index set $\{1,\cdots,nm\}$ induced by $C$, denoted by $\pi^C$, precisely $\pi^C:=\{\{\pi^C_i\}_{i=0}^m\}$. {As a matter of convention, we use the notation $\pi^C_0$ interchangeably with $\pi_{P_C}$ to refer to the largest index set among the sets that index the permutation submatrices in $P_C$.
+We will revisit the concept of the partition of the index set induced by a cycle in the next subsection.} We now aim to better understand irreducible principal blocks of the matrix $M_C$~{in~\eqref{eqn:factorization_Pc}}.
+Hence, without loss of generality, we can assume that $\bar{P}_C$ is irreducible (e.g., only the $B^{11}_C$ block is nontrivial).

 More is known about irreducible stochastic matrices.
 Let $A$ be an irreducible stochastic matrix; then there exists a unique vector $p$ satisfying